jetbrains-academy/scala-tutorial/Lexical Scopes/Nested Functions/task.md

  It contains a sequence of definitions or expressions.\
  The last element of a block is an expression that defines its value.\
  This return expression can be preceded by auxiliary definitions.\
- Blocks are themselves expressions; a block may appear everywhere an expression can.
+ Blocks are expressions themselves; a block may appear anywhere an expression can.

 ### Blocks and Visibility

  The definitions inside a block are only visible from within the block.\
- The definitions inside a block *shadow* definitions of the same names outside the block.
+ The definitions inside a block *shadow* the definitions of the same names outside the block.

 ## Exercise: Scope Rules